JFagin/Quasar_ML/README.md

 ```

 ### Contact
-For inquiries, reach out to: jfagin@gradcenter.cuny.edu
+For inquiries or to request the rest of the LSST cadence files or trained model, reach out to: jfagin@gradcenter.cuny.edu

-The only thing not included is the rest of the LSST cadence files.
-Here I can only fit ten as an example but I train with 100,000.

 ### See also a more general version of latent SDEs in: